edwinmoseslow/TicTacToe/README.md

     ----------------------------------
     Vertical : [2, 5, 8]
     ----------------------------------
-    Condition to prevent corner position at extreme top : position > n
+    Condition to prevent selecting position at extreme top : position > n

-    Condition to prevent corner position at extreme bottom :
+    Condition to prevent selecting position at extreme bottom :
     (position + n) <= (n * n)

-    Condition to prevent corner positions at both extreme top & bottom : position > n && (position + n) <= (n * n)
+    Condition to prevent selecting positions at both extreme top & bottom : position > n && (position + n) <= (n * n)
     top of 5 is 2 = 5(position) - n
     bottom of 5 is 8 = 5(position) + n